 connected due to various references in other books, or to other books.
 These references are mentioned in the notes.

-Other novels are connected by six crossover series: Invasion! (which is referenced several times in the Lit-verse), Day of Honor (which shares references with several things in the Lit-verse), Double Helix (which ties into the New Frontier series), The Captain's Table (which is thematically connected to the Lit-verse spanning Tales From the Captain's Table), Section 31 (which ties into the DS9 Post-Finale Series), and Gateways (which ties into the DS9 Post-Finale Series and the New Frontier series.)
+Other novels are connected by six crossover series: Invasion! (which is referenced several times in the Lit-verse), Day of Honor (which shares references with several things in the Lit-verse), Double Helix (which ties into the New Frontier series), The Captain's Table (which is thematically connected to the Lit-verse spanning Tales From the Captain's Table), Section 31 (which ties into the Deep Space Nine Post-Finale Series), and Gateways (which ties into the Deep Space Nine Post-Finale Series and the New Frontier series.)

 Twelve other short stories or novellas are also connected: one from Enterprise Logs (which shares references among several connected novels), one from The Brave and the Bold duology (which ties into the Gorkon series), two from New Frontier: No Limits (which ties-in to the New Frontier series), six from Tales of the Dominion War (which ties into four Lit-verse series), and two from Seven Deadly Sins (which ties into two other Lit-verse series.)

-Twelve novels in other series crossover with TNG: SCE: Many Splendors, NF: House of Cards, SCE: The Belly of the Beast, DS9: Avatar Book 1, DS9: Avatar Book 2, SCE: The Art of the Deal, SCE: Remembrance of Things Past Book 1, SCE: Remembrance of Things Past Book 2, DTI: Watching the Clock, Prometheus: Fire With Fire, Prometheus: The Root of All Rage, and DS9: The Missing.
+Sixteen novels in other series crossover with The Next Generation: SCE: Many Splendors, New Frontier: House of Cards, SCE: The Belly of the Beast, Deep Space Nine: Avatar Book 1, Deep Space Nine: Avatar Book 2, SCE: The Art of the Deal, SCE: Remembrance of Things Past Book 1, SCE: Remembrance of Things Past Book 2, Titan: Taking Wing, Articles of the Federation, Department of Temporal Investigations: Watching the Clock, Typhon Pact: Rough Beasts of Empire, Prometheus: Fire With Fire, Prometheus: The Root of All Rage, Deep Space Nine: The Missing, and Prometheus: In the Heart of Chaos.
 Several comics are connected by the Telepathy War crossover event (which ties into the Starfleet Academy series.)

-Also included are the stories from The Sky's the Limit, (which contains stories which tie into the A Time To... series.)
-Various references in parts of the Wildstorm Star Trek Special, the DC Specials #2-3, Unlimited #1, #4, and #8, and the anthology New Worlds, New Civilizations connect TNG stories from those works.
+Also included are the stories from The Sky's the Limit and the Slings and Arrows miniseries (both of which contain stories which share references with the A Time To... series.)
+Various references in parts of the Wildstorm Star Trek Special, the DC Specials #2-3, Unlimited #1, #4, and #8, and the anthology New Worlds, New Civilizations connect The Next Generation stories from those works.

-In addition, there are a few TNG novels which, along with many TOS novels, comprised the "Original Lit-verse" of the 1980s.
+In addition, there are a few The Next Generation novels which, along with many The Original Series novels, comprised the "Original Lit-verse" of the 1980s.
 This was a group of stories which were eventually linked together through references and shared characters.
-Closely connected to these books were the DC Comics series of the 1980s.
+Closely connected to these books was the DC Comics series of the 1980s.
 Characters were sometimes shared between the two media.

 Several "Original Lit-verse" novels have been referenced in the modern continuity, more or less linking both bodies of work, though of course with continuity difficulties.
 The numbering system of the "Original Lit-verse" included here is strictly chronological and did not originate from the authors' or editors' intent.